rayzurr/notebook/log.md

 # 2024 Log

+Quote of month - Projects Only
+## August

+### Wed 28
 The Daily Highlight:
-    - [] Attempt
+    - [] Attempt Telephone convert project
-    - [] Continue

-Todo:
-    - [] Attempt
+    - [] Attempt one array question

-Motivation : /10
-Energy : /10
-Sleep : /10

-## August

 ### Mon 26
 The Daily Highlight: